briankasingli/aem64-sling-context-config/README.md

-# AEM 6.4 : Demo with Apache Sling Context-Aware Configuration and WCM.IO Configuration Editor
+# AEM 6.4 : Project Setup with Apache Sling Context-Aware Configuration and WCM.IO Configuration Editor

-This is an example of how you can setup Apache Sling Context-Aware Configuration in AEM, and also Context-Aware Configuration UI with wcm.io.
+This is an example setup with Apache Sling Context-Aware Configuration in AEM, and also Context-Aware Configuration UI with wcm.io.

-The objective for this demo is to explore the capabilities of Apache Sling Context-Aware Configuration enabled in an earlier AEM version (6.2).
-The setup by itself forces users to make changes to some nodes in the JCR.
+The objective of this project is to explore the capabilities of Apache Sling Context-Aware Configuration enabled in an earlier AEM version (6.2), and showcase project setup for this technology.

+NOTE: The setup by itself forces users to make changes to nodes in the JCR.
 With wcm.io, an author can make changes to a configuration directly from the site's console.

 Sling Context-Aware configuration blog series written by Jörg Hoh explains the strategy of when this capability should be used, also provides an tutorial on the setup - https://cqdump.wordpress.com/sling-context-aware-configuration/